neftjs/neft/file.coffee.md

 -----------------------------------------------------

 		use: (useName, view) ->
+			if @uses
 				for use in @uses
 					if use.name is useName
 						elem = use
 						break

-			unless elem
+			if elem
+				elem.render view
+			else
 				log.warn "`#{@path}` view doesn't have any `#{useName}` neft:use"

-			elem.render view
 			@

 *File* File::clone()